 Here are some important things we feel you should know

-Our reception staff can be particularly busy during the morning (between 08.30 and 11.30) – often juggling between patients on the phone, patients in person, the doctors, the nursing staff, the district nurses and so on.
-Try not to call them for things which can wait during later in the day (like blood or test results).
+Our Health Care Support staff can be particularly busy during the day but in the morning in particular – often juggling between patients on the phone, patients in person, the doctors, the nursing staff, the district nurses and so on.
+Try not to call them for things which can wait to later in the day (like blood or test results).

-We hope you can see how our reception staff have a very difficult job to do because they have to deal with a variety of things, often at the same time without losing focus.
+We hope you can see how our Health Care Support staff have a very difficult job to do because they have to deal with a variety of things, often at the same time without losing focus.
 So please bear with them during busy times.

 Please appreciate that they are trying their best to help you.
 Please do not be nasty or aggressive to them – it makes the situation worse.
 They come to work to HELP YOU.
 Patient’s who are verbally or physically aggressive towards our staff could be removed from our surgery list and may find themselves under prosecution proceedings.
 It’s easier just to be nice.

-On behalf of Dr Stone, Dr Gorman, Dr McGirr & Dr Lavin.
+On behalf of Dr Gorman, Dr Lavin, Dr O'Connor & Dr Cupples

 |A health visitor is a registered nurse who has received training particularly related to babies, children and pregnant women.
 Their role is to provide families with children under five years old with support and advice around the general aspects of mental, physical and social wellbeing.|